 Recognizing the enormous impact of the LC3/GABARAP signalling network, which displays striking mechanistic similarities to ubiquitin, his laboratory also embarked on the field of selective autophagy.
 His team has provided important insight in the regulatory networks and the structures controlling mitophagy, xenophagy and ER-phagy, shaping host-pathogen interactions and impacting on the development of neurodegenerative diseases like ALS.

 Ivan is wholeheartedly dedicated to fostering scientific exchange and education, and has contributed to the organization of many international conferences and workshops.
 In 1998, he initiated the series of Dubrovnik Cell Signalling Conferences, which has been sponsored by EMBO continuously since 2004.
-Very recently, he hosted the first Frankfurt Conference on Ubiquitin and Autophagy.
-He is an elected member of the German National Academy of Sciences Leopoldina, the European Molecular Biology Organization (EMBO) and the Academia Europaea.
+He also initiated the Frankfurt Conference Series on Cellular Quality Control.
+He is an elected member of American Academy of Arts and Sciences, the German National Academy of Sciences Leopoldina, the European Molecular Biology Organization (EMBO) and the Academia Europaea.
 Ivan’s ’s scientific achievements were honoured with numerous awards, amongst them the Ernst Jung Prize and the Gottfried Wilhelm Leibniz Prize in 2013.